odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-explorer/_index.md

         url: /destinations/india/states/rajasthan/cities/jaipur/
         title: Jaipur
         content: >-
+          Today, you have a long drive to Jaipur, but with some very interesting optional stops along the way, at the grand folly of Fatehpur Sikri, Bharatpur bird sanctuary, and the huge Abhaneri step-well.
+Depending on the stops you make, the drive takes from five hours to most of the day.

           Jaipur is one of the most interesting cities in India, with exuberant 18th- and 19th-century palaces and exotic street life.
 Just outside town is the impressive Amber Fort.
 It is worthwhile spending time